craigfay/changelog/README.md

 ### July 11, 2019
 * Certbot's github features preferred [nginx config](https://raw.githubusercontent.com/certbot/certbot/master/certbot-nginx/certbot_nginx/options-ssl-nginx.conf) for SSL encrypted web service.
 Developers can include this in their nginx config via the [include directive](https://raw.githubusercontent.com/certbot/certbot/master/certbot-nginx/certbot_nginx/options-ssl-nginx.conf).

+### July 16, 2019
+* In Javascript, the `new` keyword can be used on any function to treat it as a constructor.
+By assigning properties to `this` inside the function, you'll return an object with methods that can affect one another without having to use the `class` keyword.